Book Appointment Now

 Cosmetic surgery options in Bermuda are limited and expensive.
 Medellin has earned recognition as Latin America’s cosmetic surgery capital.
 Board-certified surgeons perform hundreds of procedures monthly.

 Tummy tucks cost $4,000 to $6,000 in Colombia.
-Bermuda charges $8,000 to $12,000 for the same procedure.
+Bermuda private rates for the same procedure are not publicly listed but run well above Latin American pricing.
 Panama offers similar surgeries for $2,500 to $5,000 with 24/7 emergency coverage.
 High-volume surgeons build expertise levels Bermuda’s limited market cannot support.

 How Do You Travel from Bermuda for Medical Care?